mino29/nvimstarter/README.md

 :PackerSync
 ```

-Unless some major update happens to neovim, I'll be mostly doing bug fixes and make
+Unless some major updates happen to neovim, I'll be mostly doing bug fixes and make
 meovim more speedy and stable.
 Adding more features will only slow it down and
 cause stability issues.
 Nobody wants that.